nehanegimail-stack/Multiple-Disease-Prediction-System/README.md

 ## License

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute this project for educational, personal, and commercial purposes in accordance with the license terms..
+You are free to use, modify, and distribute this project for educational, personal, and commercial purposes in accordance with the license terms.

 Neha Negi
 GitHub: https://github.com/nehanegimail-stack